 Title Drop: "Face off" is uttered several times in the movie.

-Too Dumb to Live: Seriously Dr. Walsh?
-Not having anybody watch over Troy while in his coma?
+Too Dumb to Live: Seriously, Dr. Walsh?
+Not having anybody watch over Castor Troy while in his coma?
+Not putting police officers on guard duty?
+Not even using soft restraints to keep his arms secured to the bed?
 What's the worst that could happen?
-Maybe he could come out of it and make you give him the surgery and kill you?
+You were almost asking for it when Castor came out of that coma, made him you give him the surgery and killed you to keep you from talking.

 We Can Rule Together: During their fight at the hangar, Castor tries to goad Archer by stating, "Why don't you come with us?
 Try terrorism-for-hire.
 We'll blow some shit up!
 It's more fun!"
 Of course, Archer is not swayed.